Se Habla Español

 While traumatic brain injuries are the most common fatal injuries to arise from motorcycle accidents, road rash is one of the most common injuries for a rider to suffer.
 Road rash is a type of skin abrasion that occurs when the skin makes contact with a rough surface such as asphalt and is the reason riders focus on purchasing gear to cover and protect their skin when riding.

-Other common injuries suffered in motorcycle accidents include:
+Other common injuries suffered in Clearwater motorcycle wrecks include:

 If a motorcycle accident injured you because of someone else’s negligence, you could seek compensation for the expenses and impacts of your injury through a personal injury claim.
 This process generally begins when your attorney submits a demand package to the at-fault party’s insurance provider.